-As well as 17 big-brand briefs, 2018's New Blood Awards had something extra on the go too – New Blood Side Hustle with Adobe.
-Adobe were on the look out for the people making their passion projects happen.
+As well as 18 big-brand briefs, this year’s New Blood Awards have something extra on the go too – New Blood Side Hustle.
+We're on the lookout for the people making their passion projects happen.
 For the raw creativity and entrepreneurial spirit that’ll drive our industry forward.
 The self-initiated side projects that have become the main event.
 With that in mind, we’re throwing a spotlight on the doers out there, who aren't doing things the done way.
 We start by quizzing New Blood alumni, Sam T. Smith and Nathan Smith, on their ME&EU project.

 In the weeks following the Brexit vote, Sam and Nathan provoked the UK’s creative community to document their reactions to the referendum result.
 They chose the humble postcard, a symbol of travel and crossed borders, to house the responses.
 Each of the 116 cards featured individually designed face sides, loaded with humour and opinion, and backs with handwritten messages.
 This collective act created a powerful visual commentary on the political and personal climate.
 When Article 50 was triggered, they mailed the cards to studios and agencies in each of the remaining EU countries in a bid to continue a dialogue, despite the growing sense of division.